 a cultural, religious, and martial organization; dedicated to reviving the folkways of the Norman peoples of Northern Europe…

 Theodism is basically a reconstructed/revisionist form of pre-Christian Northern European polytheism, which differs doctrinally from the similarly Norse-based Astaru and the more familiar Celtic based-based Wicca; though they share some of the same holidays, based on solar and lunar cycles.
-In Theodism, kings are also the high priests; the gods Tyr, Odin and Freyr offer their blessings in the form of luck on the priest-king and thus down through the people.
+In Theodism, kings are also the high priests; the gods Tyr, Odin and Thor offer their blessings in the form of luck on the priest-king and thus down through the people.

 Halloran–an attorney and partner in the firm Palmieri, Castiglione & Halloran, served as legal counsel and incorporating attorney for the New York City Pagan Pride Project, and the chairman of the state Republican Liberty Caucus–has been endorsed by the Queens County Republican Party.